-During type approval the reference CO2 mass shall be taken from the WLTP performed during type approval testing of the individual vehicle.
+For Contracting Parties applying the WLTP cycles, during type approval the reference CO2 mass shall be taken from half of the CO2 mass emitted when the WLTP performed during type approval testing of the individual vehicle.

-The value for OVC-HEV vehicles is to be obtained from the WLTP test conducted using the Charge Sustaining mode.
+The value for OVC-HEV vehicles is to be obtained from the applicable WLTP test conducted using the Charge Sustaining mode.